garrypas/dinqyjs/README.md

 Finds the first element in the collection that matches the predicate, and returns its index position.
 Optionally supply a start position and how many iterations to perform before terminating.

+equalTo(other [, predicate])
+Compares the elements of two collections for equality.
+If all elements are equal and the collections are the same size then 'true' is returned, otherwise 'false' is returned.
+If a predicate is not supplied a default '===' is used to test for equality var element = collection.element(1);

 var index = collection.findIndex(function(element) {
     return element === 2;
 }, 1, 3);